A “default decision” is a final decision made by the CRT if a respondent doesn’t reply to the claim. This is in the CRT Rules.

 What happens after the CRT makes a default decision?

 A default decision can be enforced like a court order.
 The CRT can’t enforce orders.
 It’s up to you to file the order with a court for enforcement.
+Learn how to enforce a CRT decision.

 What if I don’t agree with a default decision?